Foundation-Devices/passport2/DEVELOPMENT.md

 # Development

 This document describes how to develop for Passport.
-The instructions below describe how to setup the developent environment and build Passport on a system running **Ubuntu 20.04**.
-This OS is used for official Passport builds, as well as in the Dockerfile descibed below which creates reproducible builds.
+The instructions below describe how to set up the development environment and build Passport on a system running **Ubuntu 20.04**.
+This OS is used for official Passport builds, as well as in the Dockerfile described below which creates reproducible builds.

 ## Setup
 In order to build the Passport firmware, you need to: